bdoolaeghe/cassandra-course1/TPs/TP2/TP2.md

 TP2 - Practice the java Datastax driver
 =======================================
 Clone the java Maven project [cassandra-course1/TPS/TP2](TPs/TP2), and import it in your favorite IDE.
-You can see the project is partly implemented...
+You can see the project is partly implemented, and some JUnit tests are implemented, but failing.
+At the end of TP all tests should be green !

-Now, write in [TemperatureByCityRepository](TPs/TP2/src/main/java/fr/soat/cassandra/course1/repository/TemperatureByCityRepository.java) the following methods, with a unit test in in [TemperatureByCityRepositoryTest](TPs/TP2/src/test/java/fr/soat/cassandra/course1/repository/TemperatureByCityRepositoryTest.java), :
+Now, write in [TemperatureByCityRepository](TPs/TP2/src/main/java/fr/soat/cassandra/course1/repository/TemperatureByCityRepository.java) the following methods:
 * **[Q2.1]** _getById(city, date)_, returning the temperature **in a city at a given date** (hint: use the _Mapper<TemperatureByCity>_)
 * **[Q2.2]** _getByIdAsync(city, date)_, same -- **but asynchronous** -- mehtod as _getById(city, date)_  (hint: also use the Mapper<TemperatureByCity>)
 * **[Q2.3]** _getLastByCity(city)_, giving the **last temperature in a given city** (hint: use _TemperatureByCityAccessor_)